 - Contact your alma mater’s career services and ask for analytics career resources, as well as introductions to alumni, industry partners, or professors in analytics.

 - Practice for your interviews with a mock analyst interview.
-Analyst interviews will likely differ from interviews you’ve had in the past.
-If you find a great company with no open roles, you should always ask for a mock interview.
+Analyst interviews will likely differ from the interviews you’ve had in the past.
+If you find a great company with no open roles, you can still ask for a mock interview.

 Career transitions don’t happen overnight, and there is no shortcut to becoming a data analyst.
 While these steps may seem daunting, you might start to realize that you’re having fun solving data problems, learning new tools, and crowdsourcing from others.
 When this happens, you’ll know that you’ve chosen the right path.